containers/buildah/docs/buildah-build.1.md

 If no context directory is specified, then Buildah will assume the current working directory as build context, which should contain a Containerfile.

-Containerfiles ending with a ".in" suffix will be preprocessed via cpp(1).
+Containerfiles ending with a ".in" suffix will be automatically preprocessed via cpp(1).
 This can be useful to decompose Containerfiles into several reusable parts that can be used via CPP's **#include** directive.
 Notice, a Containerfile.in file can still be used by other tools when manually preprocessing them via `cpp -E`.
 Any comments ( Lines beginning with `#` ) in included Containerfile(s) that are not preprocess commands, will be printed as warnings during builds.

 When the URL is an archive, the contents of the URL is downloaded to a temporary location and extracted before execution.